MicrosoftDocs/win32/desktop-src/Controls/wm-ctlcolorbtn.md

 ---
 title: WM\_CTLCOLORBTN message
 description: The WM\_CTLCOLORBTN message is sent to the parent window of a button before drawing the button.
-The parent window can change the button's text and background colors.
-However, only owner-drawn buttons respond to the parent window processing this message. ms.assetid: 'fd2ab917-ffd6-4f71-9b1c-0ecdfe53ae8b'
+The parent window can change the buttons text and background colors.
+However, only owner-drawn buttons respond to the parent window processing this message. ms.assetid: fd2ab917-ffd6-4f71-9b1c-0ecdfe53ae8b
+keywords:
-keywords: ["WM_CTLCOLORBTN message Windows Controls"]
+- WM_CTLCOLORBTN message Windows Controls
 topic_type:
 - apiref
 api_name: